ATC Swap Info

 * Handwriting is usually not a great idea as part of the design (unless you have amazing brush-script skills!).

 * Do not use bulky embellishments, as they can be difficult to fit into collector sleeves.
 (Sequins, enamel dots, smaller pearls, single layer foam adhesive are all perfectly fine.)
+For the purpose of our swap, ATC’s should not be thicker than 0.25" (for ease and cost of shipping).

 If you have any questions before signing up, please email me at firstname.lastname@example.org with 'Swap Question' in the title line.
 I will get back to you ASAP with an answer ... and there are no silly questions!